musaddiq-rafi/V-base/README.md

 | 🎨 **Whiteboards** | Infinite canvas for brainstorming with real-time sync |
 | 📹 **Video Meetings** | HD video conferencing with up to 3 concurrent meetings |
 | 💬 **Team Chat** | Workspace-wide and direct messaging with reactions |

 ---

+### Our sister project complimenting VBase
+**⚙️ [vbase-rce](https://github.com/SillyCatto/vbase-rce)**: Our own experimental RCE engine built with FastAPI and Docker for code execution in Code Room

+---